STIR$^2$: Reward Relabelling for combined Reinforcement and Imitation Learning on sparse-reward tasks: Experimental Results

+The results (Figures \ref{reach:sac}, \ref{curves:push}, \ref{curves:press}, \ref{curves:slide}) show that SAC-STIR$^2$ is significantly better than the other methods on the \textit{reach target} and \textit{push button} tasks: It is 1.6 times faster to reach a relative success rate of $90\%$.
+It also has the best performance on the \textit{flip switch} task, but is tied with both SAC-R$^2$ and SAC-fD.
+On the more difficult \textit{slide block} task, SAC-STIR$^2$ is able to reach a higher success rate than the other methods ($\sim 84\%$, compared to $\sim 82\%$ for second-best SAC-fD and $\sim 78\%$ for SAC-Demo).
+Figure \ref{reach:ddpg} shows that DDPG-R$^2$, DDPG-BC, DDPG-fD and DDPG-SAIL have similar performances in the \textit{reach target} task, while DDPG-Demo struggles and DDPG-STIR$^2$ outpaces everybody by a factor of 4 to reach a relative success rate of $90\%$.

+\bigbreak \textbf{Impact of hyper-parameter L}.
+Figure \ref{params} (bottom) shows the impact of different values of $L$.
+Having a longer window hurts the performance, as adding a bonus to transitions closer to the goal is probably more important.
+Also, if $L$ is bigger than the length of an episode some bonuses will not be assigned.
+For this task, there seems to exist an optimal value somewhere between 5 and 10.

+\bigbreak \textbf{Impact of hyper-parameter b}.
+What happens if we ignore the condition found in Section \ref{theory} and choose $b$ as an independent hyper-parameter?
+Figure \ref{params} (top) shows the impact of different values of $b$ for a fixed $L=10$.
+Surprisingly, violating the condition ($b>8$) does not hinder the performance that much, which means that as long as there is some sort of decay the value of $b$ is not that important.
+The drop in performance only becomes noticeable with very large values.
+As expected, choosing a smaller bonus ($b<8$) reduces the performance as the algorithm becomes closer to SAC-Demo (which can be seen as SAC-R$^2$ with $b=0$).

-\bigbreak \textbf{Impact of online relabeling}.
-What happens if we skip the online relabeling in SACR2?
+\bigbreak \textbf{Ablation study on SAC-R$^2$}.
+Figure \ref{ablation:a} shows the impact of online relabelling and decay.
+What happens if we skip the former?
 We still give a reward bonus to the transitions coming from demonstrations, but we no longer relabel successful episodes.
-Figure \ref{curves:f} shows that, without relabeling, the learning process becomes unstable, probably due to the lack of consistency on the rewards once the agent has collected enough successful episodes.
-However, even without relabeling we can notice an initial boost during training, coming from the agent imitating the demonstrations more aggressively in the beginning.
+The green curve shows that, without relabeling, the learning process seems more unstable, probably due to the lack of consistency in the rewards once the agent has collected enough successful episodes.
+The red curve shows the impact of not decreasing the bonus during training.
+Both curves (pink and red, with and without decay) are very similar, but the agent without decay does not actually reach a $100\%$ success rate, and additional results show that the larger the bonus, the smaller the final performance.
+As discussed in Section \ref{theory}, SAC-R$^2$ does not seem to converge to the optimal policy without a decay.

-\bigbreak \textbf{Best algorithm}.
-Since both SACBC and SACfD introduce multiple ideas, we carried on an ablation study in our previous work \citep{martin2021learning} to evaluate them on isolation.
-We tested SACR2, four loss functions, two buffer configurations, pre-training on demonstrations, resetting some episodes to demonstration states, and modifying the sampling probabilities of the replay buffer.
-The results showed that the n-step loss from SACfD, our approach SACR2, and the behaviour cloning loss from SACBC, are the three methods with the greatest impact on performance.

-In order to see if these methods stack together, we introduce SACR2*, which is defined as SACR2 with the addition of the behaviour cloning loss from SACBC and the n-step loss from SACfD.
-As shown in Figure \ref{curves:d}, SACR2* outperforms all the other methods, and is particularly faster to reach an accuracy of $90\%$, although other methods catch up later on and are equivalent towards the end.